tanishqmanuja/todos-react-elysia/README.md

-# Todo App (React + Elysia)
+# Todos App (React + ElysiaJS)

-A fullstack todos app built with react and elysia using bunJS.
+A simple starter fullstack todos app built with React and ElysiaJS using bunJS.

 ## Client